vertexproject/synapse/docs/synapse/devguides/power-ups.rst

 Rapid Power-Up Development
 ##########################

-Developing Rapid Power-Ups, also known as Storm Packages, allows Synapse power users to extend the capabilities of the Storm query language, provides ways to implement use-case specific commands, embed documentation, and even implement customized visual workflows in **Optic**, the commercial Synapse UI.
+Developing Rapid Power-Ups allows Synapse power users to extend the capabilities of the Storm query language, provides ways to implement use-case specific commands, embed documentation, and even implement customized visual workflows in **Optic**, the commercial Synapse UI.

 A Rapid Power-Up consists of a **Storm Package** which is a JSON object which